Fraternity parties back at UC Berkeley with new guidelines

-SAN FRANCISCO (AP) — Fraternity and sorority parties are back on this weekend at the University of California, Berkeley, after a one-week suspension, but with new guidelines aimed at keeping fraternity row free of sexual violence.
+SAN FRANCISCO (AP) — Fraternity and sorority parties will be back this weekend at the University of California, Berkeley after a one-week suspension, but with new guidelines aimed at keeping the often booze-filled bashes free of sexual violence.

-Berkeley’s Greek system imposed a voluntary ban on parties a week ago, after two women reported being sexually assaulted at off-campus fraternity houses.
+Berkeley’s Greek system imposed a voluntary ban on parties a week ago, a move it called unprecedented, after two women reported being sexually assaulted at off-campus fraternity houses.

-Panhellenic Council president, Divya Thomas, said Thursday that guests will be greeted at the front door with “consent talks,” as part of the guidelines drawn up last weekend in a meeting with the Interfraternity Council, which represents the school’s fraternities.
+At this weekend’s pre-Halloween parties, guests will be greeted at the front door with “consent talks,” Divya Thomas, president of the Panhellenic Council, said Thursday.
+The guidelines were drawn up at a meeting with the Interfraternity Council, which represents the school’s two dozen fraternities.

-Thomas said the brief talk will focus on what consent means, and will encourage “bystander intervention,” meaning: If you see something, say something.
+The 1- to 2-minute talk will focus on what consent to have sex means.

 Most Read Stories